Which study pathway will you be applying for?

 To enrol, you will need to complete the HE101 Higher Education Enrolment form (PDF 119KB).

-And you’ll be studying with a university that is ranked in the top 2% of universities worldwide and a global leader in graduate employment.
+You’ll be studying with a university that is a leader in graduate employment and salary outcomes.

 To apply, you’ll first need to find a HDR supervisor.
-Visit the CDU Research Webportal and search by area of expertise or click on profiles to browse by name.
-If you’re having trouble finding a supervisor, email firstname.lastname@example.org and provide the field of research you’re interested in and we’ll try and match you with a potential supervisor.
+Visit the CDU Research Web portal and search by area of expertise or click on profiles to browse by name.
+If you’re having trouble finding a supervisor, email the Office of Research and provide the field of research you’re interested in and we’ll try and match you with a potential supervisor.